runnane/ferjeruta/readme.md

 rFerjelistaWeb
 =========

-rFerjelistaWeb is the backend for ferjelista.no
+rFerjelistaWeb is the backend for ferjeruta.no

 Known Issues
 ----